 More about Correvate’s first product can be found on the Vercator website.

 ‘Vercator’ technology enables the automatic alignment and subsequent analysis of 3D point cloud datasets.
-Its performance at least matches and, in many aspects, exceeds that of conventional and newly emerging competing systems.
+Correvate has brought this groundbreaking technology to the cloud in a world first.

 Find out more about Vercator® Software.